How To Speed Up Your Android Phone [December 2020]

 Clear Your Cached Data

 Most apps manage their cached data well enough, knowing when a cache-clear will be necessary for the system to continue running at a smooth and steady pace.
 Some applications, however, have absolutely no self-control—they’ll eat your system resources for breakfast, lunch, and dinner, and this can create some serious speed problems on Android.

-So, to clear our app cache, we’ll want to head back into our system settings menu, and this time look for “Storage” along our menu settings.
+So, to clear our app cache, we’ll want to head back into our system settings menu, and this time look for “Storage” along with our menu settings.
 If your phone uses an external storage option, like a microSD card, make sure you select “Internal Storage.”